-Our current situation is a perfect example of what can happen when fear is given free reign.
-The most disastrous consequences of the pandemic have not come from the virus itself.
-But rather from dumb and impulsive choices leaders have made out of fear.
+Covid-19 is a perfect example of what can happen when fear is given free rein.
+The most disastrous consequences of the pandemic were not from the virus itself.
+But rather from impulsive choices leaders made out of fear.
 Those same leaders have universally refused to admit their folly and instead pridefully double-downed on their choices.
-Fear causes non-Christians to panic in the face of circumstances outside of human control.
-This can lead people to foolishly hand control of their lives over to human leaders who promise them safety and security in uncertain times.
+Fear causes leaders to panic in the face of circumstances outside of human control.
+This can lead average people to foolishly hand control of their lives over to human leaders who promise them safety and security in uncertain times.

-More than anything our world needs brave, clear-minded Christians right now.
+Our world needs brave, clear-minded Christians.
 Therefore, any fear we feel must be dealt with quickly, wisely and aggressively.
-Following are some do’s and don’ts for when we feel fear taking over and threatening to run the show.
+Following are some do’s and don’ts for when we feel fear taking over.

 Ask God to make it go away-